bhisaac/5eFP/5eFP-SRD.md

 ### Sorcerous Origin

 Choose a sorcerous origin, which describes the source of your innate magical power, such as Draconic Bloodline.
-Your choice grants you a feature.
+Your choice grants you additional features.

 ### Draconic Bloodline